-- Conducting and support research that addresses the most pressing issues of the day.
+- Conducting research that addresses the most pressing issues of the day.

 These are not small tasks.
 In fact, they can seem overwhelming when considering the magnitude, breadth and complexity of most HE campuses and property portfolios.
-The reality is that these challenges have become even greater in recent years as scrutiny increases over the high cost of tuition, safety and security practices, and sustainability in this era of save time, save money, save lives, and save the planet.
+The reality is that these challenges have become even greater in recent years.
+As the building boom of the 1960’s and 1970’s reaches its natural stage of renewal and scrutiny increases over the high cost of tuition, safety and security practices, and sustainability, we find ourselves in an era of save time, save money, save lives, and save the planet.

-This above webinar video discusses the current capabilities of facility management and public safety technology solutions that are rooted in geographic information systems (Facilities GIS).
+This white paper discusses the current capabilities of facility management and public safety technology solutions that are rooted in geographic information systems (Facilities GIS).
 It reviews the many ways Facilities GIS can help HE FM professionals make significant strides in the mission-critical aspects of:

 - Portfolio Management: identifying, inventorying, analyzing, and managing property assets, owned or leased, and optimizing portfolio performance.

-- Operations & Maintenance: optimizing space utilization while efficiently and sustainably managing and maintaining facilities and infrastructure (indoors and outdoors)—all while reducing lifecycle costs.
+- Operations & Maintenance: optimizing campus, space, and asset utilization while efficiently and sustainably managing and maintaining facilities and infrastructure (indoors and outdoors)—all while reducing lifecycle costs.

 - Safety & Security: proactively and effectively securing and protecting people, property, and assets.